davidtadediji/erdbeeren-core/README.md

 OBTAIN ENVIRONMENT VARIABLES

+OPENAI_API_KEY
+LANGCHAIN_TRACING_V2
+LANGCHAIN_ENDPOINT
+LANGCHAIN_API_KEY
+LANGCHAIN_PROJECT
+DB_USERNAME
+PASSWORD
+DB_HOST
+DB_PORT
+DB_NAME
+DATABASE_URL
+JWT_SECRET
+PORT
+TWILIO_ACCOUNT_SID
+TWILIO_AUTH_TOKEN
+TWILIO_PHONE_NUMBER
+NGROK_SUBDOMAIN
+TWILIO_CHAT_SERVICE_SID
+TWILIO_API_SECRET
+TWILIO_API_KEY
+EMAIL_USER
+EMAIL_APP_PASSWORD
+APP_URL
+AMQP_URL

+OPENAI_API_KEY
+Obtain: Sign up for an account at OpenAI.
+Once registered, navigate to the API keys section under your account settings to generate a new API key.
+Add to your environment variables

+LANGCHAIN_TRACING_V2
+Obtain: Specific to your application setup and requirements.
+Check the Langchain documentation or setup guides for the appropriate value.
+Add to your environment variables

+LANGCHAIN_ENDPOINT
+Obtain: The endpoint URL for the Langchain service you're using.
+Refer to your service provider or setup documentation.
+Add to your environment variables

+LANGCHAIN_API_KEY
+Obtain: Similar to the OpenAI API key, generate this from your Langchain account or service provider's dashboard.
+Add to your environment variables

+LANGCHAIN_PROJECT
+Obtain: This would be the project identifier/name from your Langchain account or setup.
+Add to your environment variables

+DB_USERNAME and PASSWORD
+Obtain: This would be the username and password for your database.
+These are typically set during the initial database setup.
+Add to your environment variables

+DB_HOST, DB_PORT, and DB_NAME
+Obtain: These details are provided when you set up your database.
+The host is the server address, the port is the connection port, and the database name is the specific database you're connecting to.
+Add to your environment variables

+DATABASE_URL
+Obtain: Construct this URL based on the database credentials.
+Format typically is: protocol://username:password@host:port/database.
+Add to your environment variables

+JWT_SECRET
+Obtain: Generate a secret key for JSON Web Token (JWT) signing.
+You can use an online generator or create one manually.
+Add to your environment variables

+PORT
+Obtain: This is the port number your application will run on.
+Common defaults are 3000 or 8000, but it can be any open port.
+Add to your environment variables

+TWILIO_ACCOUNT_SID, TWILIO_AUTH_TOKEN, and TWILIO_PHONE_NUMBER
+Obtain: Sign up for an account at Twilio, navigate to the Console Dashboard to get your Account SID, Auth Token, and phone number.
+Add to your environment variables

+NGROK_SUBDOMAIN
+Obtain: Sign up for an account at ngrok, create a subdomain from your account dashboard.
+Add to your environment variables

+TWILIO_CHAT_SERVICE_SID, TWILIO_API_SECRET, and TWILIO_API_KEY
+Obtain: Generate these from your Twilio Console, specifically under the Chat Services and API Keys sections.
+Add to your environment variables

+EMAIL_USER and EMAIL_APP_PASSWORD
+Obtain: These are your email service credentials.
+For services like Gmail, create an App Password under your account settings.
+Add to your environment variables

+APP_URL
+Obtain: This is the base URL where your application is hosted.
+Add to your environment variables

+AMQP_URL
+Obtain: The URL for your AMQP (Advanced Message Queuing Protocol) server.
+Usually in the format amqp://username:password@host:port/vhost.
+Add to your environment variables

 1. **OPENAI_API_KEY:**
    - Sign up for an account on the OpenAI platform.
    - Navigate to the API section to obtain your API key.